McKlay/research-starter-handbook/docs/Preface.md

 ### Why This Book Exists

-This handbook was born not from authority—but from necessity.
+This handbook was born not from authority, but from necessity.

 As a new researcher in a Master’s program, I expected guidance on how to *“do research.”* Instead, I found myself **lost in a maze of unfamiliar terms**—journals, conferences, venues, citations, impact factors—without a map, compass, or even a starting point.
 No one taught us how to find actual research papers.
 Or how to tell if something was peer-reviewed.
 Or how to explore what others have already built in our chosen topic.